 Asset Management – Lifecycle Best Practices in Asset Management

 Natural Gas Pipeline Safety Management Systems – Driving Value From Incident Investigation

 Natural Gas Distribution & Transmission Integrity Management – Legacy Cross Bore and Material Traceability Programs

 Natural Gas Operational Excellence – Contractor Governance: Are you getting the most out of your team?

-Natural Gas Distribution & Transmission Emergency Response – Emergency Response Roadblocks
+Natural Gas Distribution & Transmission Emergency Response – Preparing for the Super Bowl and Responding to the Ventura Fires: Emergency Response Roadblocks

 The Evolving Electric Grid – Evolution of the Distribution Control Center

 Electric T&D System Operations – Power Quality: Meeting Electrical System Demands in a Tough and Rapidly Changing Environment

 Electric Distribution Operations – Executing Work – Executing Paper